-Iran: Over 170 on board Ukrainian plane killed in crash after take-off near Tehran airport
+Iran: 176 on board Ukrainian plane killed in crash after take-off near Tehran airport

-According to FlightRadar24, the Boeing 737-800 stopped sending data almost immediately after taking off.

-A Ukrainian aircraft carrying over 170 passengers crashed near Tehran shortly after take-off on Wednesday morning, AP reported, citing state-owned news outlets.
-All onboard the flight were killed, an Iranian emergency official said.
+A Ukrainian aircraft carrying 176 passengers crashed near Tehran shortly after take-off on Wednesday morning, AP reported, citing state-owned news outlets.
+All aboard the flight were killed, an Iranian emergency official said.
+There were 82 Iranians and 63 Canadians on the plane, officials said, adding that nine of the 176 people on board were crew members.

 An investigation team was at the site of the crash, the government said.
-The plane had taken off from Imam Khomeini International Airport and is believed to have crashed due to mechanical problems, reports said.
+The plane had taken off from Imam Khomeini International Airport and is believed to have crashed due to mechanical problems.

+Iranian search and rescue teams recovered the black boxes, AFP reported quoting Iran’s ISNA news agency.
+“The two black boxes of the Ukrainian 737 aeroplane that crashed this morning have been found,” said Reza Jafarzadeh, the spokesperson for the Iranian civil aviation authority.

 Iranian emergency officer Pir Hossein Kulivand confirmed there were no survivors in the crash, and said that rescuers were now trying to collect the bodies.